dnnconsulting/DnnC.DnnThemeEditor/README.md

 Make use of our DnnThemeEditor service, tell us what you would like to be editable in your theme and we'll make sure that it happens!

-For more information, [http://www.dnnthemeeditor.com/Contact](click here "DnnConsulting DnnThemeEditor") to contact us!
+For more information,contact us :[http://www.dnnthemeeditor.com/Contact](http://www.dnnthemeeditor.com/Contact "Official DnnThemeEditor website, contact")

 Enjoy!